ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 **VIRTEL Installation Guide**

-.. danger:: This book is currently under construction.
-Do not use!
+.. warning:: This is a draft version of the document.

 Version : 4.57

-Release Date : 01 Jul 2017 Publication Date : 01/07/2017
+Release Date : 08 Jan 2018.
+Publication Date : 08/01/2018

 Syspertec Communication